Minnesota Employers: Understanding Paid Leave Impact and Requirements

 • Medical leave — Employee’s own serious health condition

-How can Minnesota employers prepare for paid leave laws?
+How can Minnesota employers comply with paid leave laws?

-Review your organization’s current medical and family leave policies for proper compliance with the new law and inform employees of their new rights and benefits by December 2025 as required by the state.
-Employers will also be required to update policies and display workplace posters by fall 2025 to reflect the new law.
+Review your organization’s current medical and family leave policies for compliance with the new law and inform employees of their new rights and benefits.
+The law requires employers to update policies and display workplace posters to reflect the new law.
+Posters can be downloaded from the Minnesota Department of Employment and Economic Development (DEED).

 To calculate benefit payments and determine eligibility, the state requires employers to submit quarterly wage detail reports.
 This requirement went into effect on October 31, 2024.